KnightsWhoSayNi0/Galoppen/README.md

 # Galoppen
 Code for a galoppen game based of of a carnival game from Tivoli Gardens.
 Basically just using github to transfer files between computers.

-Feel free to use this if you happen to stumble upon it.
+Feel free to use this if you happen to stumble upon it

+Ok so I really havent been updating this readme.

 ### Hardware specs:

 Using a raspi 3+ and a teensyduino 4.1.

-IR sensor used is a, "HiLetgo TCRT5000 Sensor Module".
+(using a different sensor now)

 Also using an, "Anmbest AMS1117-3...4.75V-12V to 3.3V 800mA", to step down the 5 volts outputed by the teensy to 3.3.